-The key thing to know is that international bank transfers made via the SWIFT network will take on average 1 – 5 working days to be processed.
+The critical thing to know is that international bank transfers made via the SWIFT network will take on average 1 – 5 working days to be processed.

 A popular alternative to traditional banks for making a bank transfer is to use a money transfer service.
-These services are often digital-led and therefore have lower overhead costs which enables them to charge less fees than banks, more competitive exchange rates, and process international transfers in a shorter period of time.
+These services are often digital-led and therefore have lower overhead costs, which enable them to charge fewer fees than banks, more competitive exchange rates, and process international transfers in a shorter period of time.

 A few reputable services you could use to make an international bank transfer include:

 WorldRemit boasts a 90% approval rate on international transfers being authorised within minutes and supports over 150 countries and 90 currencies worldwide.
 The service has a user-friendly app and website and supports sending money internationally via bank transfer, cash pickup, mobile money, and to WorldRemit e-Wallets.

 As an example, if we were to send £1,000 to Australia, converting to Australian Dollars, the bank transfer would take a maximum of 2 working days with a fee of £1.99, and a total of A$1827.39 received.